phpbb/quickinstall/README.md

 > If you want additional files/folders to be copied to your boards when they are created (i.e., extensions), you can put them in the `sources/extra/` folder.
 By using the same folder structure in `sources/extra/` as phpBB, the files/folders should be mapped to the correct locations in your boards.

 ## 🛠 Upgrading
-* Download the latest QuickInstall and extract it.
-Copy everything into your QuickInstall folder **except for the `boards/`, `sources/` and `settings/` folders**.
+1. Download the latest QuickInstall and extract it.
+2. Copy everything into your QuickInstall folder **except for the `boards/`, `sources/` and `settings/` folders**.

-##### Upgrading from QuickInstall 1.1.8 or earlier?
+> Upgrading from QuickInstall 1.1.8 or earlier?
+>
-* If upgrading from QuickInstall 1.1.8 or earlier, follow the normal upgrade procedure mentioned above.
-Then point your browser to the Profiles page, make sure the settings are in order and click "Save".
+> 1. Follow the upgrade procedure described above.
+> 2. Point your browser to the Profiles page, make sure the settings are in order and click "Save".
 QuickInstall will convert your old `qi_config.cfg` to a settings profile named "default".

 ## 💻 Requirements